 Lines move independently based on betting at a particular sportsbook, which means a line might change at a Pennsylvania sportsbook, but not in Las Vegas, based on how much betting there is on one side.

 Sportsbooks set lines to draw an equal amount of betting to each side of a bet.
 Then, they can make a profit off the vig without having to sweat the outcome.

-When more money is bet on one side they’ll move the line to try to get back to even.
+When more money is bet on one side, they’ll move the line to try to get back to even.
 That means the line changes at that sportsbook, not everywhere, and that’s why most Flyers lines open the same everywhere but might end up different by the start of the game.

-PA online sportsbooks offer live betting and props for all NHL games.
+Pennsylvania online sportsbooks offer live betting and props for all NHL games.
 That means you can bet on all kinds of Flyers props and live bet Flyers games that are already underway.

 Props mostly surround betting on the team and individual stat lines.
 However, live NHL betting is where things get exciting.
 Live NHL betting gives you the chance to bet on Flyers games in the middle of the action with odds that change on the fly.

 The odds change quickly, so a sports betting app on your phone is one of the best ways to bet on them.